 Don’t forget those additional items that will make your trip so much easier – and find out why I suggest you pack unique travel accessories, like a sarong…

-Once you’ve decided what you’re taking with you, you’ll have to decide what to put everything into.
+Once you’ve decided what you’re taking with you, what do you put it all into?
 Every woman has a different travel style and below I’ll try to cater to each one.

 Carry-on bags